shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-buyer-workflow-changes.md

 >
 > For segments:
 >
-> - you have selected a segment for which the Data Provider has not supplied a price.
+> - You have selected a segment for which the Data Provider has not supplied a price.
-> - you have selected a segment from a Data Provider who is not participating in Xandr automating clearing.
+> - You have selected a segment from a Data Provider who is not participating in Xandr automating clearing.
-> - you have selected a user-created segment (e.g., generated via a pixel) not supplied by a Data Provider.
+> - You have selected a user-created segment (e.g., generated via a pixel) not supplied by a Data Provider.
 >
 > For Data Cost Totals:
 >
-> - one or more of the segments you selected fit the conditions listed above for segment alerts.
+> - One or more of the segments you selected fit the conditions listed above for segment alerts.

 ## Line item changes